A Local’s Guide to Visiting Palermo, Sicily

 The colorful and atmospheric Il Capo dates back to the Arab-Norman rule.
 It’s a souk-like market offering local produce and seafood.
 It’s also packed with food vendors from whom you can try Sicilian specialties.
 Ballarò is the largest and oldest market, still authentic and a bit more rowdy.
 The stallholders shout their abbanniate (their pitch) to attract your attention.
 Vucciria is nowadays more of a hotspot for nightlife than a proper market, but you can still take terrific photos and taste excellent street food.

-For a fabulous walking tour of Palermo that includes a visit to the markets, our favorite local guide is always Gaetano.
+For a fabulous walking tour of Palermo that includes a visit to the markets, I always recommend Gaetano or Dania, two fabulous local guides.

 2. Walk the entirety of Via Vittorio Emanuele and watch the city unfold around you